-What Does A Low HCG Level Mean?
-It Depends
+Here's What A Low HCG Level Means

 You're sitting in a sterile room, mostly undressed, staring at an image on the wall of a baby sitting in a huge flower.
 The obstetrician tells you everything looks good, but your hCG levels are low.
 What does a low hCG level mean?
 You're not even certain what hCG is, let alone what the levels mean for your pregnancy.